Cinema of Canada: Theatres

 Nathanson's Famous Players started an expansion campaign in the 1920s that led to its gaining control of all first run theatres in the major cities.
 Zukor and Paramount forced Nathanson out of Famous Players after buying a large amount of the stock in 1930.
 Famous Players also controlled the distribution industry in Canada, accounting for at least 40% of distribution, due to its connections to Paramount Pictures.
 Paul Nathanson managed Regal Films, which was controlled by Paramount, and distributed films from British International Pictures, Metro-Goldwyn-Mayer, and Pathé, and Famous Players also distributed films from Columbia Pictures.
 Fox Film, RKO Pictures, Tiffany Pictures, and Warner Bros. were the other main distributors in Canada in the 1930s.
 A study conducted by United Artists in 1931 showed that 67% of rental revenue in Canada came from nineteen theatres in Canada's main cities while the remainder came from the rest.

 Block booking by major studios, that were from outside Canada, prevented independent theatre owners from obtaining films at a reasonable price.
 R. B. Bennett, who invested into the film industry, made investigating the film industry an issue in the 1930 election.
 Peter White was appointed to investigate Famous Players' monopolistic control of theatres under the Combines Investigation Act.
 White concluded that "a combine exists and has existed at least since the year of 1926" and Famous Players was detrimental to the public interest in 1931, but no action was taken against the company.
-Bennett supported taking action and the attorney generals of Alberta, British Columbia, Ontario, and Saskatchewan would prosecute Famous Players.
+Bennett supported taking action and the attorneys general of Alberta, British Columbia, Ontario, and Saskatchewan would prosecute Famous Players.
 Fifteen companies and three people, including Nathan Nathanson, were charged, but the Supreme Court of Canada ruled in favor of the companies.